joemarshall/websensors/_lessons/9.Sensing_Human_Activities/sensing_humans_2.md

 Physiological processes can also be sensed using sensors that are not worn by the user.
 For example work has been done to demonstrate that cameras can be used to measure heart and breathing rates <a href="#Procházka">(Procházka et al. 2016)</a>, and microphones have been used for breath sensing.
 There are also more specialised external physiological sensors such as radars which can be used to sense heart and breathing activity - see e.g. <a href="#xu">Xu et al (2021)</a>.

-# Examples of physiological sensing systems
+# Two sensor-based systems using physiological sensors

 The Broncomatic ([Marshall et al. 2011](#Marshall)) is a sensor driven amusement ride.
 We made it by repurposing a rodeo bull ride.
 In Broncomatic, rather than the rotating  ride being controlled by an operator or a preset program, the ride instead responds to rider breathing, rotating one way on inhalation and the other way as they exhale.
 As the ride goes on, this response becomes more forceful.
 This creates an interesting and fun dynamic where the rider must control their breath to stay on the ride, but the spinning of the ride makes it difficult for them to control their breathing.